mredul070/AI_Assistant_System_Design/README.md

 - ## Booking and recommendation Module
 This module is directly connected with Database which store user's booking and recommendation information.
 Also, provide API to store booking and recommendation information.
+## How the Chatbot Module works

+So when an API gateway detect an API call for the chatbot, A session Manager is called which keeps track of each chat session then sends the request to the chatbot module with a session ID.

+Then input message get processed, first the message is sent NLU module to extract the intent, sentiment, names intentities etc. to get the question type.
+Based on the question type and other information the controller decides from which module the output is requested.

+- If is a known fixed FAQ type question then it sends the message to the knowledge graph module.
+- If the message intent is to ask for a recommendation then the controller sends the message to the recommendation module.
+- If the NLU message isn't from the abobe two, it sends the message to the NLG module which is the conversational AI. **The controller provides the whole conversation in that session to request a answer for this scenerio.**
+- If the message intent is to ask for booking then it sends the message to query selector module.
+If the query selector finds out there isn't sufficient information then the controller ask generate response to ask the user to provide the additional information.

+The controller will save the responses and model performance to required places so that developers can maintain, upgrade and measure performanace of the chatbot.

+There will be a database required to keep the logs of the performance and users preferences.

+This is how the chatbot module should work for each individual messages.

+****